Ramisous/World_Cup_Analytics_in_Spark_and_Scala/Spark_RDD/Most_scoring_teams/README.md

 # Analytical Query

-**Find the top 5 teams with the highest number of goals over all editions**
+**Find the top 5 teams with the highest number of goals over all editions.**

 Run the following code to view output